ChrisWren/DocLog/README.md

 #### title
 Type: `String`

-This is the title of the post which is used in the url, document title, and the header of the generated documentation page.
+The title of the post which is used in the url, document title, and the header of the generated documentation page.

 ### Optional:

 #### display
 Type: `String`

 This property optionally overrides the `title` so that the document title and header are different from the url.
-This is useful in overriding the root post which has the title `index` as you will likely want to display something like `Home` instead.
+This is useful in overriding the root post which has the title `index` as you will likely want to display something else.

 #### icon
 Type: `String`